Last modified: Aug 13, 2024

 Key differences between floating and fixed brake calipers include:

-Construction: Floating calipers typically have a single piston on one side of the caliper, while fixed calipers have multiple pistons on both sides of the caliper.
+• Construction: Floating calipers typically have a single piston on one side of the caliper, while fixed calipers have multiple pistons on both sides.

-Brake performance: Fixed calipers are generally known for providing higher performance and better braking performance, especially in high-performance or heavy-duty applications, due to their increased clamping force and piston arrangement.
+• Brake performance: Fixed calipers are generally known for providing higher performance and better braking, especially in high-performance or heavy-duty applications, due to their increased clamping force and piston arrangement.

 Both floating and fixed calipers are used in disc brake systems and have their advantages and disadvantages depending on the specific application and performance requirements.
 The choice between floating and fixed calipers is typically determined by factors such as vehicle type, performance requirements, cost considerations, and manufacturer preferences.
-Many models have fixed calipers on front axle, and floating on rear axle.
+Many models have fixed calipers on the front axle and floating calipers on the rear axle.

 Drum Brakes

-Drum brakes are a type of brake that is used in some EVs, especially in the rear wheels.
+Drum brakes are used in some EVs, especially in the rear wheels.
 They work by using friction between the brake shoes and the inside of the brake drum to slow down or stop the vehicle.
 The brake shoes are made of a composite material that includes steel fibers, carbon fibers, and ceramic materials.
 The brake drum is usually made of cast iron.

 One of the main advantages of drum brakes is their simplicity and low cost.
 They are also very reliable and have a long lifespan.
 However, they are less effective than other types of brakes, especially at high speeds.
 Additionally, they can generate a lot of heat, which can lead to brake fade and reduced performance.